OJXW65A/WinDSH/CODE_SIGNING_POLICY.md

 The project will not use its signing capability to sign unrelated third-party software.

-Release artifacts must originate from the official source repository and approved release workflow.
+Release artifacts must originate from the official source repository and the approved release workflow.

+Production signing requests must correspond to an identifiable WinDSH release, tag, or approved release artifact produced from the official repository.

 ## Privacy